• Free shipping on all orders

 Bloating

 Dogs get bloated when they eat their food or drink their water too quickly.
-Bloating describes when the dog’s stomach fills up with gas and puffs up.
+Bloating is when the dog’s stomach fills up with gas and puffs up.
 While it’s easy to shrug off bloating in your dog, it could quickly escalate into something more serious.
-This is especially true for large dog breeds like Chinooks and Bernese Mountain Dogs.
+This is especially true for large breeds like Chinooks and Bernese Mountain Dogs, as well as deep-chested breeds.

 If left untreated, bloating can quickly become a life-threatening condition.
 As gas fills up your dog’s stomach, it contorts and limits or stops blood from flowing into the gut.
 It also stops food from entering or leaving the stomach.
 In severe cases, the stomach’s puffing up is large enough to block crucial veins from supplying blood to the heart.
 This can be fatal.